cnc-club/linuxcnc-features/README.md

 --------------------------------------------------------------------------------

 1. Param subsitutions
-	#param_name can be used to substitude parameters from the feature.
+	"#param_name" can be used to substitude parameters from the feature.
-	#self_id - unique id made of feature Name + smallest integer id.
+	"#self_id" - unique id made of feature Name + smallest integer id.

 2. Eval and exec
 	<eval>"hello world!"</eval> everything inside <eval> tag will be passed